 - Elevate insolvency and restructuring reform on the Asian policy agenda.

-Attendance at FAIR is by invitation only.
-Places are limited to facilitate meaningful discussion between policy makers, judges, regulators, practitioners and lenders on insolvency reform across Asia.
-For further information pleaes contact Susannah Thomson.
+Attendance is by invitation only.
+Places are strictly limited to facilitate meaningful discussion between policy makers, judges, regulators, practitioners and lenders from the many nations in the region.

 Insolvency systems play a major role in modern market economy development.
 Strong insolvency systems contribute to the efficient use of resources and hence economic growth.
 They also help underpin investor confidence and financial stability and have been shown to have a major influence on inbound investment.

 Notwithstanding impressive progress with reforms in Asia, insolvency related issues remain a major concern for the region.
 The sheer volume of company debt overhang and the gap between insolvency rules and their practical implementation suggest that insolvency reform should remain at the top of the policy agenda.
 This is particularly so for the MSME sectors of economics for which few workable restructuring procedures have been developed.